major-mann/conditions/readme.md

 # Roadmap to V1.0.0

-* Allow array commands to insert before or after a located value.
 * Move across to mocha + chai testing.
 * Adding travis CI and codecov.io support.
 * Switch to eslint
 * Highly complex sample config
 * Browser acceptance testing
 * Node acceptance testing
-* Filename on error
-* Fix expressions in arrays
-* Constant expressions should be compiled, executed and set as normal properties